 ✓ You receive the sorted materials in robust trolley cases, delivered by UPS.

 ✓ You will already receive the materials 1-2 business days before your scheduled workshop.

 ✓ The LSP sets are sorted, cleaned and neutral packed.

 ✓ Optional pick-up from your venue.
 Or you drop-off at a parcel shop on the next business day.

 LSP is an interactive tool for problem solving.
-LSP is specifically designed to solve complex problems in the business world and to communicate more easily.
+LSP is specifically designed to solve complex problems in the business world and to communicate more easily in teams.